 A.3.5.17.
 In the manufacturing function, different types of manufacturing operations can be identified.
 Terms commonly used to identify the spectrum of archetypes, increasing in terms of manufacturing function and the potential for profit, range from toll manufacturer to contract manufacturer, licensed manufacturer and ultimately the full risk manufacturer.
 The lowest risk entity is likely to be a toll manufacturer, although a toll manufacturer, as with the other types of manufacturers, will likely retain the risk of fixed asset investment and risks associated with sub-optimal utilisation of manufacturing capacity.
 In general, the entrepreneur retains title to both raw materials and goods throughout the whole manufacturing process.
-The entrepreneur buys the raw materials and bears all the inventory and sales risk, while the toll manufacturing site.
+The entrepreneur buys the raw materials and bears all the inventory and sales risk, while the toll manufacturer is primarily responsible for the management and effective utilisation of the manufacturing site.